tobiasHeinke/monostyle/docs/tools.md

 Explicit search for terms and capitalization.

 - avoid
-  - vague: unspecific verbs like 'make'.
+  - vague: unspecific verbs like 'make' also forming wordy nominalization like 'making a change' instead of 'changing'.
   - qualifier: requires the reader to make an assessment, e.g. 'very' can often be removed.
   - difficulty: simplicity is subjective.
 Can be condescending and not encouraging as it might be intended to.